HKUST-Aerial-Robotics/Fast-Planner/README.md

 __Fast-Planner__ is a quadrotor trajectory generator for fast autonomous flight.
 It consists of the front-end _kinodynamic path searching_, the back-end _gradient-based Bspline trajectory optimization_ and the postprocessing named as _iterative time adjustment_.
 The key features of the planner are that it generates high-quality trajectories within a few milliseconds and that it can generate aggressive motion under the premise of dynamic feasibility.

+This package is under active maintenance.
+More features (e.g., avoiding dynamic obstacles, discovering topological distinctive trajectories) will be added in the future.

 __Authors__: [Boyu Zhou](http://boyuzhou.net), [Fei Gao](https://ustfei.com/) and [Shaojie Shen](http://uav.ust.hk/group/) from the [HUKST Aerial Robotics Group](http://uav.ust.hk/).